b2ihealthcare/rf2-d2/README.md

 # Versioning

 Our [releases](https://github.com/b2ihealthcare/rf2-d2/releases) use [semantic versioning](http://semver.org).
-You can find a chronologically ordered list of notable changes and previous release on the [releases](https://github.com/b2ihealthcare/rf2-d2/releases) page.
+You can find a chronologically ordered list of notable changes and previous releases on the [releases](https://github.com/b2ihealthcare/rf2-d2/releases) page.

 # License